 Choosing a Good Ant Killer

 Plenty of ant killers are chalk-like or come in sprays.
+Some of the best ones come in ant gel forms.
 But these will only provide a short relief from the scourge.

 According to experts, the best ant killer would be the type that ants would bring back to the colony.
 This ensures that it will kill the queen and will eventually kill off the rest of the ants.